 Turn Deforestation Into Reforestation

-Deforestation — cutting down, burning, and otherwise destroying forests — is occurring at such a rapid pace that if the current rate continues, the rain forests will disappear by the year 2100, and with them more than half of the animal and plant species on the planet.
+Deforestation— cutting down, burning, and otherwise destroying forests — is occurring at a rapid pace.
+Only 2.6 million square miles of the original 6 million of tropical rainforest still remain in the world, and at the current rate, we are losing 5 to 10 percent of the species in those miles per decade.
 During the past few decades, most of the deforestation has occurred in tropical regions, and the pace of tree loss is not slowing.
 Currently, we are losing our tropical forests in Latin America and in Asia at a rate of about 2% per year, and in Africa, the rate is about 0.8% yearly.
 By the end of the century, most of the forests in parts of Brazil and in Bangladesh, India, the Philippines, and Sri Lanka could be nothing but a memory.

 Deforestation threatens the existence of every living thing on the planet.
 The world's tropical rainforests as well as the dry forests are extremely valuable ecosystems that contain more than 60 percent of the world’s plant and animal life.
 On a planetary scale, forests help prevent an increase in global warming by serving as carbon sinks—areas that trap and store carbon dioxide.
 Trees absorb the gas from the air and then replenish the air with oxygen.
 The more trees we have, the better the air.

 Preventing deforestation is also critical because forests help protect coastal regions, control avalanches and desertification, stabilize sand dunes, and prevent soil erosion and degradation.
 And for millions of people around the world, deforestation threatens their survival, as forests are their home and their source of food, medicine, and energy, as well as their spiritual and cultural identity.